boutiques/boutiques/README.md

 # Boutiques schema
 JSON schema for Boutiques application descriptors.

+## Properties

-Mandatory properties are in bold face.
+Mandatory properties are in bold.

 * **`name`:** name of the tool described.
 * **`description`:** description of the tool described.